savoirfairelinux/MONaaS-presentation/source/slides/monitoring_as_a_service/monitoring_as_a_service.rst

     .. include:: slides/monitoring_as_a_service/description.rst

-.. revealjs:: Ce que cela apporterait
+.. revealjs:: What this would bring

-.. revealjs:: Polling d'agents dans les instances
+.. revealjs:: Polling of in-instance agents

     .. include:: slides/monitoring_as_a_service/polling_agent.rst

-.. revealjs:: Supervision des services
+.. revealjs:: Services monitoring

     .. include:: slides/monitoring_as_a_service/availability.rst

-.. revealjs:: Supervision depuis plusieurs sites
+.. revealjs:: Multiple zones monitoring

     .. include:: slides/monitoring_as_a_service/multisite.rst

-.. revealjs:: Supervision depuis plusieurs sites (schéma)
+.. revealjs:: Multiple zones monitoring (schema)
     :title-heading: h4

     .. include:: slides/monitoring_as_a_service/multisite_schema.rst